 This isn’t one of those the articles, (not that there is anything wrong with them).
-This article is an honest reflection on “Why I Smoke”, and a reflection on “Do I smoke too much”.
+This article is an honest reflection on “Why I Smoke Weed”, and a reflection on “Do I smoke too much”.

 Let’s get the latter out of the way.
-I smoke too much, and I should cut down.
+I Smoke Weed too much, and I should cut down.

 Back on Topic.
-Why do I smoke?
+Why do I Smoke Weed?
 Let me break it down.

 Essentially it takes me out the “left brained”, logical, task oriented, problem solving, conflict oriented, controlling or perhaps better known as the ego based mind set.
 A mindset that has been over developed through years of flight or fight responses that lack physical action and thus get bottled up and stored like putrid spoiled wine.
 You know, the nervous twitch of a waking state of consciousness that most people walk around and spend most their lives in.
 Marijuana has been a gateway drug for me, a gateway out of the insanity I called a life and a pathway to a different way of thinking, behaving, and ultimately living.
 While at times it can absolutely be a crutch, as in “I should be able to do all those wonderful things sans substances”, I’m am no longer taking the ‘do it alone’ route.
 I am putting every arrow in my quiver that is natural and light, that shows me the path and directs my activities in a positive, mindful, meaningful and loving trajectory.
 With discretion I am making my own judgments on what works and does not work for me.